 Memory-enhancing amygdala stimulation in humans

-In collaboration with colleagues in the department of Neurosurgery, we recently published results from similar experiments in human patients who volunteered to participate in amygdala stimulation studies after having electrodes implanted to monitor for epileptic seizures (Inman et al., 2018).
+In collaboration with colleagues now at Washington University and University of Utah, we recently published results from similar experiments in human patients who volunteered to participate in amygdala stimulation studies after having electrodes implanted to monitor for epileptic seizures (Inman et al., 2018).
 Stimulation of the amygdala in humans resulted in improved one-day recognition memory despite all the participants indicating that they could not feel the stimulation.

 Neuronal oscillations and memory states